mwchben/moviedb-with-react/README.md

 ## Movie DB

-This project is tutorial based from https://www.youtube.com/watch?v=6bxWgYfN4CQ&t=5s
+This project is tutorial based from course (https://www.youtube.com/watch?v=6bxWgYfN4CQ&t=5s)

 ### This app covers the following:
 - React